PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 ## Key resources (utilities, formats, and conventions)

 Currently, all obs4MIPs-compliant data products must be prepared with the [Climate Model Output Rewriter (CMOR)](https://cmor.llnl.gov).  **CMOR** is used by most CMIP modeling groups to prepare their model output before publishing it to ESGF.
 CMOR can be obtained [via conda-forge](https://cmor.llnl.gov/mydoc_cmor3_conda/), a community-led collection of recipes, build infrastructure and distributions for the [conda package manager](https://docs.conda.io/projects/conda/en/latest).
-By preparing a simple [python](https://python.org) script (example discussed below) and an input [**JSON**](https://json.org) file , CMOR is used to prepare an obs4MIPs-compliant dataset.
+By preparing a simple [python](https://python.org) script (example discussed in demo identified below) and an input [**JSON**](https://json.org) file, CMOR is used to prepare an obs4MIPs-compliant dataset.

 The [obs4MIPs data specifications (**ODS**)](https://pcmdi.github.io/obs4MIPs/dataStandards.html) are technically aligned with the preparation of climate model output prepared for the Coupled Model Intercomparison Project (CMIP), with all metadata managed in JSON files.